Emma Juch: Musical career

 Juch was admired in the United States and England during a grand opera and concert career spanning thirteen years.

 Biographer Oscar Thompson wrote of Juch that "her voice was one of unusually lovely quality and extraordinary purity."
 She could sing in four different languages, but her singing in English was especially praised for its clarity.
 Juch also sang proficiently in German, Italian, and French.

 She made her debut as Philine in Mignon in June 1881 two months after Colonel James Henry Mapleson engaged her to sing leading soprano roles in Her Majesty's Grand Italian Opera in London, England.
 She made her United States debut in October of the same year at the Academy of Music in New York City.

 She subsequently appeared as Violetta in Verdi's La traviata, as Queen of Night in Mozart'sThe Magic Flute, as Martha in Flotow's Martha, as Marguerite in Gounod's Faust, as the Queen in Meyerbeer's Les Huguenots, and as Isabella in Meyerbeer's Robert le Diable.
 She sang during three seasons under Colonel Mapleson's management.
 When her contract lapsed, she refused to renew it.

 In June 1882, she received favorable notices when she returned to New York to take part in a memorial concert to raise funds for the families of operatic bass George Conly and virtuoso pianist Herman Rietzel, both recently drowned in a boating accident.

-After her contract with Col. Mapleson lapsed, William Steinway introduced her to the conductor Theodore Thomas, and she accepted an offer to tour with the Wagnerian artists Amalie Materna, Christina Nilsson, Hermann Winkelmann, and Emil Scaria.
+After her contract with Col. Mapleson lapsed, William Steinway introduced her to conductor Theodore Thomas, and she accepted an offer to tour with the Wagnerian artists Amalie Materna, Christina Nilsson, Hermann Winkelmann, and Emil Scaria.
 Juch sang alternate nights with Nilsson as Elsa in Wagner's Lohengrin.

 Juch was the first singer contracted by the American Opera Company in 1886.
 During three seasons with that company, she sang in six roles on over 150 occasions.
 The operas presented included The Magic Flute, Faust, Gluck's Orpheus and Eurydice, Rubinstein's Nero, and Wagner's Lohengrin and The Flying Dutchman.

 When American Opera Company dissolved, she formed the Emma Juch Grand English Opera Company, which toured the United States and Mexico.
 Her company opened in Faust at the Grand Opera House in Los Angeles on the night of January 6, 1890.
 Juch sang in four of the seven operas performed by the company, which had been on tour for ten weeks.
 The New York World complimented her on making great strides in singing the part of Marguerite since her tenure with the American Opera Company.
 A critic said "her impersonation of Marguerite is most delicate and charming," and particularly "the garden scene, most poetic."

 Juch designed some of her costumes herself.

 The Library of Congress holds one recording from 1904 (see External Links).

 Personal life

-She married Francis Lewis Wellman, a lawyer, on 25 June 1894 at Stamford, Connecticut.
+Juch married Francis Lewis Wellman, a lawyer, on 25 June 1894 in Stamford, Connecticut.
 She gave up her career after her marriage.
 Juch and Wellman divorced in 1911.